 What does the curriculum cover?
 Just because a program is online doesn’t mean there can’t be some hands-on practical curriculum involved.
 If you’re the type of person who learns by doing something, ask if this is incorporated into a program.

 Have you checked the reviews?
 Read student reviews to see what the school is like and if it sounds right.
 Reviews aren’t always accurate, but they may help you decide.
-And, if you only read the reviews on their websites, you’ll only see what they want you to see, so surf the web to see what people say
+And, if you only read the reviews on their websites, you’ll only see what they want you to see, so surf the web to see what people say.

-Well, there is always in-person learning that can give you a better hands-on experience.
-However, they do take up a lot of your schedule and often cost more to enroll.
-With online classes, you can make your schedule, complete your work on your own time, and still have what you need to go to the next step.
+There is always in-person learning that can give you a better hands-on experience.
+However, in-person classes may not work for your schedule and often cost more to enroll.
+With fully online courses, you can usually make your schedule, complete your work on your own time, and still have what you need to go to the next step.
 For example, does the program you are considering offer an externship?
 Can you participate in an apprenticeship?

 Apprenticeships are there to give you the hands-on experience you need, and you may have a better shot at joining an apprenticeship program if you have prior experience or education.
-If you can land an apprenticeship without any experience or education, you may still want to take a class or two on the side.
-It is critical to understand the fundamentals of your trade.
+If you can land an apprenticeship without any experience or education, you may still want to take some classes to understand the fundamentals of your trade.

 There are three possible options for you: Find an apprenticeship without experience, rearrange your schedule for in-person learning, or join a hybrid or fully online vocational training.

-No matter how you decide to get into the trades, you will likely be pleased with your decision if you want a field in demand because there’s a shortage of nearly 400,000 skilled trade jobs throughout the country, so jumping in now is the way to go.
+No matter how you decide to get into the trades, you will likely be pleased with your decision if you want a field in demand because there’s a shortage of nearly 400,000 skilled trade jobs throughout the country, so jumping in seems to be the way to go.

 Trades are some of the most effective, dependable careers that offer translatable skills across your entire life.
 Getting into them can be quicker than attending a community college or four-year college.
 The trades give promising career and pay opportunities such as those educational options that take two to four years to complete or more.
 Whether through online or in-person learning or both, getting into one can be a significant step toward a brighter future.

-Now that you know about the benefits of online trade schools and trade schools in general, there’s no time like the present to enroll!
+Now that you know about the benefits of online trade schools and trade schools in general, there’s no time like the present to consider enrolling!
 Trades aren’t going anywhere any time soon, so secure your future, bring some opportunity into your life, and get started on a program.
-Stay up to date with our latest news on trade schools, and contact us with any questions!
+Stay updated with our latest news on trade schools, and contact us with any questions!